-I actually disagree with the above options as I believe we can still participate in the growth story of real estate other than buying the physical properties ourselves which of course, commands a high capital requirement that often times become the absolute factor which may stop most people from investing.
+Yes, really.
+Believe it or not, we can participate in the growth of real estate other than just buying properties with a higher capital requirement which often times can become the factor in stopping people from investing in properties.

 There are generally three options when it comes to real estate investment:-

-Direct investment – Investing directly in the ownership of the physical properties;
+Direct Investment where you invest directly in the ownership of the properties;

-Investing in real estate trusts (such as Real Estate Investment Trusts (REITs)), or real estate mutual funds which are two different things.
-One can invest in funds that invest into property related assets, or the properties as assets.
+You invest in real estate trusts (such as the Real Estate Investment Trusts, REITs) or real estate mutual funds where you invest in the investment funds for property related assets.

 When it comes to real estate investment, there are a few characteristics to consider which investors should pay attention to:-

-Similarly, if you are investing in real estate via option two and option three, be sure that when you receive dividends, the income tax has already been levied unto the dividend at a flat 10% single-tier rate.
-Therefore, when you report to income tax, you do not need to include the dividend received in that particular tax assessment year.
-Of course, if you are trading your holdings acquired via option two or option three, you will not be subjected to any form of capital gains tax or RPGT.
+Similarly, if you were to choose route 2 and 3, be sure that the income tax has already been levied into your dividend at a flat 10% single-tier rate so you would not need to include the dividend received in your tax assessment year.
+You will also not be subjected to any form of capital gains tax such as the RPGT.

-For those who invest via route two and three, the income return will come in the form of dividends declared by the stocks one hold or the dividends distributed by REITS or Real Estate mutual funds.
+For those investing in route 2 and 3, the investment returns will be in the form of dividends declared by the stocks one hold or the dividends distributed by REITs or real estate mutual funds.

-REITS will have to distribute up to 90% of its income generated by the underlying assets which can be represented by commercial properties, office towers, hotels, malls, hospitals, etc. while real estate mutual funds will depend on the objective of the fund.
+REITs distributes up to 90% of its income generated by the underlying assets which are represented by commercial properties such as office towers, hotels, malls, and etc while real estate mutual funds depend on the objective of the funds.

-Indirect investments will perhaps see a good combination of capital gain return and income return, whereby most probably the likelihood of income return will be dependent on the business cycle or lifespan of the company.
-This pertains to holding their stocks or where a new uprising company may be more focused on growth.
-Therefore, it may be more profitable to reinvest in the business rather than sharing the profit with shareholders.
+Indirect investments sees a good combination of capital gain and income returns (which depends on the business cycle or company lifespan for income return).
+This pertains to holding their stocks or where an up and coming company may be focused on more growth.
+It may be profitable to reinvest in the business rather than sharing the profits with shareholders.

-In conclusion, there is more than one way to get exposure and enjoy the benefits of real estate.
-What investors need to be sure of is to identify one’s investment objective and personal investment time frame, holding power and whether one has done the risk management work prior to investment as this will likely affect one’s ability to reduce the impact of liquidity risk.
+Investors has to be sure to identify one’s investment objective and personal investment time frame, holding power, and their risk management homework prior to the investment as it will likely affect the ability to reduce the impact of the liquidity risk.

 If you have any suggestions on this article, please send to email@example.com.